Todd Hanson: Personal life

 Hanson has lived in Wisconsin and New York City, New York.
 During a storytelling segment on Public Radio International's The Moth, Hanson credited his mother for him being "a douchebag".

 Hanson spoke candidly about his long history of depression on the July 7, 2011 episode of WTF with Marc Maron.
+In the interview, Hanson discussed attempting suicide in 2009 and recognizing that his humor was a defense mechanism against seeking help.